-An Administrative Directive has been written that gives direction regarding pets and animals in classrooms and schools.
-Please read the directive referenced here.
-Pets are not to be brought to school at any time without the permission of the principal whether or not it is a day with students in attendance.
+Administrative Directive 3.80.011-AD has been written giving direction regarding pets and animals in classrooms and schools.
+Pets are not allowed at school at any time without the permission of the principal whether or not it is a day with students in attendance.
 The principal must also approve students wishing to bring a pet for a show and tell experience when students are present.
 Proof of vaccinations and an explanation of the educational purpose for bringing the pet must be provided to the principal.

-In regard to classroom pets, again, it is at the discretion of the principal-taking into consideration safety, allergic reactions, how the animal is to be handled, vaccinations, etc. Children are not allowed to handle potentially dangerous animals (ex.
+Regarding classroom pets, again, it is at the discretion of the principal-taking into consideration safety, allergic reactions, how the animal is to be handled, vaccinations, etc. Children are not allowed to handle potentially dangerous animals (ex.
 Ferret, tarantula, geckos that may have salmonella).
 Appendix 2:6.20.010-P ACADEMIC FREEDOM, 3.80.011-AD GUIDELINES FOR ANIMALS IN THE CLASSROOM OR ON SCHOOL PROPERTY